NoaBar/noabar.github.io/index.md

 =========
 An easy way for a business to get orders from its customers.<br/>
 The "Just Java" app is an example of a simple ordering app that every business can adapt and use according to its needs.
-Building this app, I gained experience working with an _explicit intent_, which allows an app connect with other apps on the same mobile phone.
+Building this app, I gained experience working with an _explicit intent_, which allows an app to connect with other apps on the same mobile phone.

 [Click here for more images](JustJavaGallery)